Esmael-Pinho/first-milestone-project/README.md

   - To show the website image on a range of devices.

 - [Figma](https://www.figma.com/?fuid=)
-  - Figma was used to help create the inicial idea for the website.
+  - Figma was used to help create the inicial idea for the project.

 - [Image Resizer](https://imageresizer.com/)
   - Image Resizer was used to resize the images, as well as change it's format.